 The following is a summary of the types of assistance that are available to graduate students at The University of Texas at Dallas.
 The student should be aware that many of the programs are subject to change without notice by the state or federal government.
 Information on all programs may be obtained from the Office of Financial Aid unless otherwise noted.

 Texas Public Education Grant

 An act of the 64th Texas Legislature established a grant program to provide financial assistance to students.
 This program is funded through appropriation of a portion of the tuition charge for resident and nonresident students.
-Students completing a FAFSA or TASFA will automatically be considered for this grant.
+Students completing a Free Application for Federal Student Aid (FAFSA) or TASFA will automatically be considered for this grant.
 Awards are based on the availability of funds and the student's financial need.